 This is one of those tips that is so obvious to a web marketer, yet so many smaller or more local businesses fail to practice it.

-Situation: I visit your website, read your blog, and really enjoy your product.
-I decide that I potentially want to purchase your product or service.
+Situation: Let’s say I visit your website, read your blog, and really enjoy your product or services.
+Then I decide that I want to purchase your product or service.

 - How do I get there?

 - I have a question about stock, how do I reach you?

 If you have a physical address, or not you can get a GMB Google my Business listing.
 Google will verify your address by sending you a postcard or a call.

 Far too often, these questions go unanswered, because your local business has failed to get listed.

 Create a contact page and add elements like Google contact information to the page.

 Local SEO by Yoast plugin

 An easy way to do that is to create a WordPress website with plugins to do the work for you.
 With no prior knowledge of code (though you may need the website coded first) you can go into your website and change information about your website.

 The tool is Local SEO by Yoast.
 While this can be uploaded for you by a studio like ourselves, once the plugin is active on the website, you can fill in details like: